simopier/QuantifyingHydrideMicrostructure/RHF_Validation_ImageJ_Measurements/MATLAB_tutorial.md

 ```

 * *The MATLAB code will open a GUI promptung you to modify the parameters to binarize the image.*
+* Modify the parameters until you are satisfied with the microstructure on the right.
+The goal is to keep only the hydrides on the image.
+Use the threshold values, the spot and hole size controls to remove the dust and other features from the micrographs.
 * Click OK on the bottom right when you are done with one image.
 * Repeat until you hve binarized all images.
 * *The MATLAB code will then perform the measurements on its own.*